-A Serpentine belt should be replaced as soon as it shows signs of fraying, it is badly cracked, or is contaminated with oil.
-Most manufacturers also recommend replacement every four years, or 50,000 miles for preventative maintenance.
+A serpentine belt should be replaced as soon as it shows signs of fraying, is badly cracked or gets contaminated with oil.
+Most manufacturers also recommend replacement every four years or 50,000 miles as preventative maintenance.
 When a serpentine belt breaks, all drive power to whatever it turns is lost.
-That means the water pump stops circulating coolant through the engine, the alternator quits producing power, the power steering pump ceases to assist steering, and the air conditioner quits cooling.
+This means the water pump stops circulating coolant through the engine, the alternator quits producing power, the power steering pump ceases to assist steering, and the air conditioner quits cooling.

-Continued driving without power to your water pump will result in engine overheating and engine failure requiring costly repairs and even engine replacement.
-Ignoring serpentine belt replacement has a high safety impact as you will most likely be stranded with no warning when the belt breaks and if your power steering fails you could lose control of your vehicle.
-There is no environmental impact of ignoring serpentine belt replacement.
+Continued driving without power to your water pump will result in engine overheating and engine failure, requiring costly repairs and even engine replacement.
+Ignoring serpentine belt replacement has a high safety impact, as you will most likely be stranded with no warning when the belt breaks, and if your power steering fails you could lose control of your vehicle.
+There is no environmental impact to ignoring serpentine belt replacement.